JayLangfordGitHub/AWS-Instance-and-Bucket-Script/README.md

-# AWS-Instance-and-Bucket-Script
+# EC2 and S3 Website Creation Script

 SETU BSc (Hons) in Computer Science (Cloud &amp; Networks) Year 3 Semester 1 Developer Operations Assignment 1

-# EC2 and S3 Website Creation Script

 This script automates the creation of an Amazon EC2 instance and an Amazon S3 bucket, and sets up both as simple websites.
 The EC2 instance is configured with an Apache server, and the S3 bucket is setup as a static website.

 ## Prerequisites

 - **Python**
-- **boto3** (AWS SDK for Python)
+- **boto3**

 ## How to Use

-- **Clone the repository using the command git clone https://github.com/JayLangfordGitHub/AWS-Instance-and-Bucket-Script**
+- Clone the repository using the command **git clone https://github.com/JayLangfordGitHub/AWS-Instance-and-Bucket-Script**
-- **Run the script using the command python3 devops_1.py**
+- Run the script using the command **python3 devops_1.py**

 ## Customizations
 This script contains several comments that allow users to customize specific data as per their requirements.
 For instance: